Recipes for extending power: how presidents changed the Constitution in the countries of the former USSR

 The form of government was changed only after the Orange Revolution of 2004, when the powers of the president were cut in favor of parliament and the government.

-After winning the presidential election of Viktor Yanukovych in 2010, the country briefly returned to its previous form of government.
-After the flight of the fourth president to Russia, part of the functions of the head of state was again cut back - the country returned to the 2004 Constitution.
+After Viktor Yanukovych won the presidential elections in 2010, the country briefly returned to its previous form of government.
+After the flight of the fourth president to Russia, part of the functions of the head of state was again curtailed - the country returned to the 2004 Constitution.

 Simple extension - from Minsk to Ashgabat

-Presidential terms were extended not only in Russia - this is one of the most popular receptions of leaders with an expiring term of office.
+Presidential terms have not only been extended in Russia - this is one of the most popular tactics of expiring leaders.

 Thanks to such amendments, as well as the abolition of restrictions on the number of terms, Alexander Lukashenko and Emomali Rahmon have been continuously leading Belarus and Tajikistan for 25 years, respectively, and Ilham Aliyev has been heading Azerbaijan for 16 years.